rai-prashanna/vagrant-lab/README.md

-# CentOS 7 cluster via Vagrant
+# Ubuntu 17.10 cluster via Vagrant

-This repository provides a template Vagrantfile to create a CentOS 7 cluster using the VirtualBox software hypervisor.
+This repository provides a template Vagrantfile to create a Ubuntu 17.10 cluster using the VirtualBox software hypervisor.
 After setup is complete you will have three CentOS virtual machines running on your local machine.

 Please be aware that the standard memory per instance is set to 3072 MB, and the cpu cores to 2.
 That means by default you'll need a machine capable to free up to 6 cpu cores and 9216 MB memory.